-In cases where a ProTerra Insecta certified material can be mixed with other non-GMO material, or with material that does not have commercial GMO varieties, a mass balance shall be maintained to demonstrate that volumes of ProTerra Insecta certified material received are equivalent to ProTerra Insecta certified material dispatched.
+CORE: In cases where a ProTerra Insecta-certified material is mixed with other non-certified material a mass balance shall be maintained to demonstrate that volumes of ProTerra Insecta-certified material received are equivalent to ProTerra Insecta-certified material dispatched.
+The non-certified material shall be tested for the absence of banned sustances and evidence shall be provided that the non-ProTerra Insecta certified has not been produced using forced or child labour.
+Otherwise, the ProTerra certification status will not be granted.